ToyDingo/Poker-Game/README.md

 # Poker-Game

 A simple game of 5 Card Poker.
-This accepts no user input (so far).

 The game randomly assigns 5 cards to the user and 5 to itself, then determines a winner based on the best combination of cards.
-Later versions may include user input to exchange cards.

 Written entirely in Java 1.8